Dedication & Preface

 I understand the instinct.
 It is a protective one.
 It comes from watching generation after generation get pulled into mysticism, symbol-chasing, and conspiracy — only to end up further from Christ than when they started.
 The instinct to guard Scripture is right.
 Scripture is sacred.
 And there is nothing in this book that asks you to trade it for anything else.

-But this book is not asking you to look outside the Bible for answers.
+Hear me clearly.
+This book is not asking you to look outside the Bible for answers.

 This book is asking you to look at the world and see the Bible.